grunzwei/promises-blog/README.md

 output: uncaught exception occurred: you'll never catch me!

-if you recall from earlier we mentioned that asynchronous functions will be processed at a later time by the nodejs eventloop. that means that those functions run pretty much without context. they're registered - and that's it. so no try catch - which is in the "now". that execution flow is done with. when the async function is invoked, it's a completely different stack trace. and yes, due to this, if you throw an exception in the async function you won't know where it's invoked from, usually.
+if you recall from earlier discussion we mentioned that asynchronous functions will be processed at a later time by the nodejs eventloop. that means that those functions run pretty much without context. they're registered - and that's it. so no try catch - which is in the "now". that execution flow is done with. when the async function is invoked, it's a completely different stack trace. and yes, due to this, if you throw an exception in the async function you won't know where it's invoked from, usually, in the stacktrace.

 #3. promises